MoritzKn/atom-eval-and-replace/README.md

 **Be careful with `eval-and-replace:shell`; nobody will prevent you from executing `rm -rf /`!**

 ## Shell environment variables
-When executing shell code with `eval-and-replace:shell` you have access to this variables:
+When executing shell code with `eval-and-replace:shell` you have access to these variables:
 * `FILE_PATH`: path to of the currently opened file
 * `FILE_NAME`: name of the currently opened file
 * `PROJEKT`: path to the Atom project

 ## CoffeeScript / JS Context
 CoffeeScript / JS code is executed in its own context, this means you can only use ECMAScript functions (i.e. no`require`).
-For all selections the same context is used, so you can reuse variables.
-Also you have exis to these functions and variables:
+But the same context is used for all selections, so you can reuse variables.
+Also you have access to these functions and variables:

 * `i`, `j`, `n`, `x`, `y`, `z`: initialized with `0`
 * `filePath`: path to of the currently opened file